Knowledge Base Sections ▾

 | Subscriptions | Pay-as-you-go | Pay-as-you-go |

-Comparison for a typical full-time developer's usage, using an AI assistant (250M tokens per month):
+Comparison based on typical usage for a full-time developer using an AI assistant (250M tokens per month):

 | Service / model | Monthly bill | Coffee equivalent |